smarzola/spynach/docs/installing.rst

 Installing stable version with setuptools
 -------------------------------------------

-Spicy-Artichoke releases require Python and setuptools to be installed
+Spynach releases require Python and setuptools to be installed

 Python
 ~~~~~~~~